 The purpose of this environmental guidance document is to assist communities in managing their solid waste after the closure of their local dumps, and in light of statewide landfill bans on certain types of waste.
 The information provided here is based on commonly asked questions.
-If you need further clarification, please call the Waste Management Section of the Department of Environmental Quality (NDEQ) at (402) 471-4210.
+If you need further clarification, please call the Waste Management Section of the Department of Environment and Energy (NDEE) at (402) 471-4210.

 USE OF A CLOSED LANDFILL SITE

 The use of a closed landfill site for the collection of recyclable materials or for composting yard wastes is allowed by the NDEE.
 Each type of collected material must be kept in a distinctly separate area and should not be located directly over the buried waste.
 It is very important to protect the integrity of the final cover of your closed landfill from any disturbance, erosion or standing water which may result from collection activities.